You Only Live Twice (film): Production

-Aki's Toyota 2000GT Open-Top was ranked as the seventh best car in the James Bond series by Complex in 2011.
+Aki's Toyota 2000GT Open-Top was ranked by Complex in 2011 as the seventh-best car in the James Bond series.

 On Her Majesty's Secret Service was the intended next film after Thunderball (1965), but the producers decided to adapt You Only Live Twice instead because OHMSS would require searching for high and snowy locations.
 Lewis Gilbert originally declined the offer to direct, but accepted after producer Albert R. Broccoli called him saying: "You can't give up this job.
 It's the largest audience in the world."
-Peter R. Hunt, who edited the first five Bond films, believed that Gilbert had been contracted by the producers for other work but they found they had to use him.
+Peter R. Hunt, who edited the first five Bond films, recalled that the producers had contracts with several directors, and Gilbert was simply assigned to the film.
 Ted Moore, the director of photography on the first four films, was unavailable because he was filming A Man for All Seasons and was replaced by Freddie Young.

 Gilbert, Young, producers Broccoli and Harry Saltzman, and production designer Ken Adam then went to Japan, spending three weeks searching for locations.
 SPECTRE's shore fortress headquarters was changed to an extinct volcano after the team learned that the Japanese do not build castles by the sea.
 The group was due to return to the UK on a BOAC Boeing 707 flight (BOAC Flight 911) on 5 March 1966, but cancelled after being told they had a chance to watch a ninja demonstration.
 That flight crashed 25 minutes after takeoff, killing all on board.
 In Tokyo, the crew also found Hunt, who decided to go on holiday after having his request to direct declined.
 Hunt was invited to direct the second unit for You Only Live Twice and accepted the job.

 Unlike most James Bond films, which usually feature various locations around the world, almost the entire film is set in one country, and several minutes are devoted to an elaborate Japanese wedding.
 This is in keeping with Fleming's original novel, which also devoted a number of pages to the discussion of Japanese culture.
 Toho Studios provided soundstages, personnel, and the female Japanese stars to the producers.